Lloyd Garmadon: Ninjago: Dragons Rising

 Many weeks after the Tournament, Lloyd took up Arin's old friend Frak as a new student before they, Zane, and Sora attempt to search for Arin, effectively learning the Forbidden Five want to revive Thunderfang, a dragon obsessed to become a Source Dragon by gathering five swords called Prismatic Blades.
 Offering a temporary alliance with Arin, the Ninja attempt to stop the Five, who succeed in freeing Thunderfang, who absorbs Lloyd's soul, until Arin revived him by killing Thunderfang before leaving with Ras, joined by Sora.
 Upon learning from Jay, who became a bounty hunter, that Arin's parents were alive, Lloyd heads to the Land of Lee alongside Nya, Wyldfyre, and Jay before eventually finding them, and Arin and Sora return after Ras attempted to kill Sora for a new weapon.
 Learning Thunderfang is gathering souls, the Ninja learn from Bleckt, Roby's treacherous uncle, that a dragon called the Arc Dragon of Focus can defeat him, they split in three ways to get the necessary components while Lloyd and Arin confront Thunderfang and defeat him, once and for all, at the cost of his Elemental Powers, due to using the Arc Dragon without the Source Dragons' consent before he and Arin end up in a distant realm after Ras tampered with the portal gate.

+Discovering he must go through a ritual, Lloyd enters the portal, encountering his young, tween, and opposite selves in tests, before the remaining Source Dragons assist him and he gains the ability to stabilize the Elemental Powers, as well as a dragon form, before journeying to the Never Kingdoms to destroy a dangerous weapon known as the Weapon of Desolation, which ultimately cost him his life, reducing him to a ghost-like state.